ritza-co/CodeCapsules/comparing-paas-providers-heroku-vs-digital-ocean-app-platform-vs-code-capsules.md

 - Spaces
 - Capsules

-For this project, Capsules are the most important.
+These are different levels of organization to manage larger projects.
+For our purposes, we will only need one of each.

 To create a Capsule, we must create a team and space.
 A team allows you to invite multiple people to collaborate with you.
 You may assign team members to different spaces, which can contain different Capsules.
-Capsules provide cloud resources such as databases, API's, and servers.
+Capsules provide cloud resources such as databases, APIs, and servers.

 Take these steps to get your code into production:

 1. Click "Create a New Team" and name it anything.
 2. Choose "Create a New Space For Your Apps".
-3. Select your region (I chose the Netherlands for this tutorial).
+3. Select your region (I chose the Netherlands)
 4. Choose your name for the space.
 5. Your space is now created!
 Click on your newly created space.
 6. Click "Create a New capsule".
 7. Choose the "Backend" Capsule.
 8. Select Sandbox.
 9. Select the correct repository under "select your GitHub repository".
-Ensure the branch is set to main.
 Click next.
 10. Because we have a Procfile in our repository, we do not need to use a run command.
 Instead, click "Create Capsule".

 ![CapCreate](Images/CreateCapsuleCC.png)